Naman1997/proxmox-terraform-template-k8s/README.md

 - My [repo](https://github.com/Naman1997/arch-cloud-image) for setting up an arch cloud image
 - Telmate's [ISO builder](https://github.com/Telmate/terraform-ubuntu-proxmox-iso)

-## Extra configs
-There are some params that are not mentioned in the docs.
-Look [here](https://github.com/Telmate/terraform-provider-proxmox/blob/master/proxmox/resource_vm_qemu.go) to learn more.

-One of the params that we're using is 'guest_agent_ready_timeout', its been set to '60' as it speeds up the creation of VMs this way.
-Look at this [issue](https://github.com/Telmate/terraform-provider-proxmox/issues/325) to learn more.

 ## Create the VMs
 ```
 terraform init